ModdingFox/OpenFuraffinityClient/README.md

 Note all pullrequests from developers new to the project must inclued the submitting developers furaffinity user page link.<br />
 All contributors to this application will be listed in the about page.<br />
 <br />
 These sections are responsible for grabbing data from the various web pages and any prep needed for the ui to use.
-Likely if reworked enough there could be useful as standalone java libs for accessing FA.<br />
+Likely if reworked enough they could be useful as standalone java libs for accessing FA.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.pages: Contains any read only type functionallity.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.submitPages; Contains any write functionallity.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.pages and open.furaffinity.client.submitPages depend on open.furaffinity.client.abstractClasses.abstractPage and a few classes from open.furaffinity.client.utilities.<br />